luokailun/luokailun.github.io/index.md

 I am working on the projects of [Agent Abstraction via forgetting](https://github.com/luokailun/planning-abstraction) and [Synthesis of General Strategies](https://github.com/luokailun/synthesizer)

 ## Research

 My main research area is Knowledge Representation and Reasoning (KRR) in Artificial Intelligence.
-My research interest is Situation Calculus, Reasoning about Strategies, Verification and Synthesis of General Strategies, and the Application of Abstraction Technologies on Verification and Synthesis.
+My research interest is Situation Calculus, Reasoning about Strategies, Verification and Synthesis of General/Generalized Strategies, and the Application of Abstraction Technologies on Formal Verification and Synthesis.

+I am now also interested in Reinforcement Learning, Automated Testing and Formal Verification of Security Protocols.

-## Papers
+## Publications

 - Kailun Luo and Yongmei Liu.
 Automated Synthesis of Generalized Invariant Strategies via Counterexample-guided Strategy Refinement.
 To appear in AAAI-2022.
 (CCF A, one of the two top-tier conferences in KRR)